-1 Costs might also increase because of Baumol's 'cost disease,' though medical care has a very high capital-labor ratio.
+&lt;sup>1 Costs might also increase because of Baumol's 'cost disease,' which would also be appropriate.
+Medical care has a very high capital-labor ratio, though.

-The second explanation is inadequate coordination of care received.
+The second explanation is inadequate coordination of care.
 Many acute conditions that could be prevented are not, leading to poor health outcomes and higher spending.
 For example, about 20 percent of Medicare patients discharged from a hospital are rehospitalized within 30 days (Jencks et al., 2009), often without seeing a doctor or nurse in between; in the best systems, the rate is as low as 6 percent.
-Patients with chronic disease - hypertension, high cholesterol, diabetes, and depression, for example - are not helped adequately to control their condition.
-Average rates of chronic disease control are no better than two in five, though are twice as good in the best systems.
+Similarly, patients with chronic disease - hypertension, high cholesterol, diabetes, and depression, for example - are not helped adequately to control their condition.
+Rates of chronic disease control are no better than two in five on average.
 Inadequate care coordination costs lives, and likely dollars.

-The third explanation is inefficiency in the production processes.
+The third explanation for inefficiency is poorly designed production processes.
 Medical care providers are far less efficient than they should be.
 Doctors and nurses spend significant time on routine administrative tasks or clinical services that could be provided by less trained personnel.
-Hospitals are slow to adopt efficiency savings in surgical suites, despite evidence that they will save money and improve outcomes.
+Hospitals are slow to adopt efficiency savings in surgical suites, despite evidence that they save money and improve outcomes.
 And mistakes are common and costly.
-A variety of evidence suggests that inefficient production results in at least 10 percent excessive spending.